imagineLife/big-site/content/k8s/examples/a-node-app.md

 # NOTE: During this build step, the podman cli currently requests which registry to use
 #   - i use the "docker.io/library/xxx" repo option, as that is the dockerhub repo
 $ sudo podman build -t toy-node:1.0 .

+# VALIDATION
+# see the image on your machine!
+$ sudo podman images

+# should show something like...
+REPOSITORY                TAG         IMAGE ID      CREATED         SIZE localhost/toy-node        1.0         some-string   1 minute ago    118 MB

+#
+# Run the image as a container
+#
+# - include the localhost prefix, and the ":1.0" tag
+sudo podman run localhost/toy-node:1.0

+# TO STOP THE CONTAINER FROM RUNNING FOREVER
+#   open another terminal session to the host machine
+#   and run...
+#   sudo podman stop localhost/toy-node:1.0

 ```